 Good Samaritan Society - Superior is located in Superior, Nebraska.
 The city has 2,377 people.
-This facility received an overall grade of C, which is a good score.
-Based on our assessment, this nursing home ought to meet the needs of many people.
-One of the highlights of this facility's profile is its impressive inspection score, which is addressed in the next paragraph.
+This facility received an overall grade of B+, which is a well above average score.
+Based on our assessment, this nursing home looks like a good fit for most people.
+The best part of this facility's impressive profile was its inspection rating.
+We discuss inspections in the next paragraph

 Good Samaritan Society - Superior